God’s greatest miracle is keeping secret the simple solutions to many of the Bible's great riddles.

 God, who transcends time, sees all human experiences and God is witness to the fact that the spirit of love within us has never committed any sin.
 The spirit of love within us deserves eternal life and can enjoy eternal life.
 We will not be disembodied spirits; we will have new bodies that will be a great improvement over our current bodies.

 Not only is this consistent with the Bible, this is the only interpretation of the Bible that is consistent with the entire Bible.
 There is only one God and yet Jesus is God.
+Christ is the only way to the Father, yet we are judged by our works.
 Christians will always stress some verses in the Bible while ignoring or redefining other verses.
 Christians have no problem with the idea that the responsibility for sin is transferred to Christ as they ignore the verses that clearly say everyone will pay for their own sins.

 The Messiah is Still Alive